-This blog post will share easy homemade soup and stew recipes with you - some from cultures near home, others not so nearby.
-But each recipe will be a delicious, comforting dish that is sure to satisfy both your appetite and your curiosity!
+This blog post will share easy homemade soups and stews recipes with you - some from cultures near home, others not so nearby.
+But each recipe will be a delicious, comforting dish that will satisfy your appetite and your curiosity!

 Are you captivated by foreign cuisine?
 Do you love to explore the world through food?

-From Italy, Croatia and Greece to Burma, Thailand and China, this blog post focuses on homemade recipes from around the globe that make a perfect lunch or dinner for any day of the week.
+From Italy, Croatia, and Greece to Burma, Thailand, and China, this blog post focuses on homemade soup and stew recipes from around the world that make a perfect lunch or dinner for any day of the week.

 Be sure not to miss our expert tips and tricks (and FAQs) below to help you get the most out of your next meal!